Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse-create-hello-world-web-app-legacy-version.md

    * In the the **Name** textbox, specify a name for your new Resource Group.
    * In the the **Region** drop-down menu, select the appropriate Azure data center location for your Resource Group.
    * OPTIONAL: By default, a recent distribution of Java 8 will be deployed by Azure automatically to your web app container as your JVM.
 However, you can specify a different version and distribution of the JVM if your Web App requires it.
 To specify the JDK for your Web App, click the **JDK** tab, and select one of the following options:
-     * **Deploy the default JDK offered by Azure Web Apps service**: This option will deploy a recent distribution of Java 8.
+     * **Deploy the default JDK offered by Azure Web Apps service**: This option will deploy a recent distribution of Java.
      * **Deploy a 3rd party JDK available on Azure**: This option allows you to choose from the list of JDKs which are provided by Microsoft Azure.
      * **Deploy my own JDK from this download location**: This option allows you to specify your own JDK distribution, which must be packaged as a ZIP file and uploaded to either a publicly available download location or an Azure storage account for which you have access.